There’s power in the simple act of saying no; however, for many of us, it’s the most difficult word to use.

 Sometimes repetition of the word is the only method to get a message to extremely insistent people.
 If they insist on it, keep saying “No,” In time, they’ll get the message.

-Do not be afraid to stand on your feet
+Do not be afraid to stand your ground

 Certain people will not refuse to accept “No” as a response.
 They’ll push you, nag you and think of many different creative ways to get you to say yes.
 They pose a problem in your quest to create a positive and productive one.
 When you’re confronted by people who won’t stop insisting, be firm and repeat your original response.
 If you are unsure, consider the reasons that led you to decline initially and think about how great you’ll feel when you stay loyal to yourself.
 This determination will carry through other areas in your daily life.